yeoldegrove/osism.github.io/docs/guides/configuration-guide/configuration-repository.md

 | `gilt.yml`                       |                                                                                                                                                                                        |
 | `Makefile`                       |                                                                                                                                                                                        |
 | `gilt.yaml`                      | [Gilt](https://gilt.readthedocs.io) is a Git layering tool.
 We use Gilt to maintain the image versions, Ansible configuration and scripts within the `environments/manager` directory. |

+## Synchronising the configuration repository

+Once the manager has been deployed and the configuration repository has been initially transferred to the manager node, the configuration repository can be updated using `osism apply configuration`.

+If local changes were made directly in the configuration repository on the manager node, these are overwritten.